Frequently Asked Questions (FAQ)

 Applications are available in English and Spanish (other languages upon request) and you may apply to one or both schools.

 The deadline for submitting applications is April 1.
-If you are mailing in a hard copy, that means it must be post-marked by April 1.
+If you are mailing in a hard copy, it must be post-marked by April 1.

 4. How do you select students?